VladislavP05/TetriC/README.md

 This is a personal project to make a Tetris clone entirely in C using the SDL2 library.

+## Installation

+### Debian:

+1. Download and unpack the .zip file
+2. Run the `sdlInstall.sh` file
+3. You can now run the program from the Tetric file

 ## Controls

 - A/D - Move the active piece to the left/right